whyohengee/mysite/src/blog/closures.md

 ```
 We're calling `addX()` and assigning that function definition to the variable `addThree`.
 But we're also passing in a parameter, 3.

-What's going on w/ 3?
+What's going on with 3?
 Where does it go?
 If you:
 ```js
 console.log(`${addThree}`); //function (n) {return n + x;}
 ```